Cleft lip repair

 When can my baby feed?

-We are happy for your baby to feed as soon as he or she is awake after the anaesthetic.
+We are happy for your baby to feed as soon as they are awake after the anaesthetic.
 The first feed may be difficult, partly because the lip is numb from the operation.

 What happens afterwards?

-When your baby has returned to the ward, he or she may be offered a bottle or the breast in the normal manner as soon as he or she is awake.
+When your baby has returned to the ward, they may be offered a bottle or the breast in the normal manner as soon as they are awake.
 If your baby is not happy to drink from the bottle, fluids may be taken more easily from a spoon or syringe.
 If your baby is reluctant to drink it may be necessary to give extra fluid through the drip.
-The drip will be removed once he or she is drinking well again.
+The drip will be removed once they are drinking well again.
 It is important to give your baby some cooled, boiled water to drink after each feed and medicine to keep the inside of the mouth clean.

 Your baby will have a sore mouth after the operation and so may not feel like eating or drinking much.
 Various medicines can be given at regular intervals to help ease the pain and make feeding more comfortable.